by Matthew Webb

 Who Plays Where and Why?

 At the Division III level, the tournament's ruling principle is geography.
-The committee will pair teams regionally based on the geographic location and final seeding and will not pair teams in the first or quarterfinal rounds from schools that are located more than 500 miles apart.
+The committee will pair teams regionally based on the geographic location and final seeding and will not pair teams in the first or quarterfinal rounds from schools that are located more than 500 miles apart, unless it is not possible to do so.
 However, and this is important, there is absolutely no evidence to suggest that satisfying these requirements bears any influence on which teams are selected for the tournament.
 Rather, it can greatly impact where those teams can play once in the tournament.

-Google Maps, Mapquest, your car's odometer, or other tools are not valid methods of determining whether two campuses are within 500 miles of each other.
+Google Maps, Mapquest, your car's odometer, a carrier pigeon, or any other implements are not valid methods of determining whether two campuses are within 500 miles of each other.
 Instead, the campus-to-campus distances the NCAA uses can be calculated on its official site.
 You may view and experiment with the NCAA mileage calculator here.

 For the first round and quarterfinals, the team ranked highest within its region will be the host team, provided they have properly submitted an acceptable bid to host a tournament game in the given round.